|

 is erected in accordance with the owner’s manual instructions as authored by

-the scaffolding manufacturer.
+the applicable manufacturer.
 Do not

 interchange different manufacturers’